kazurayam/ReactInputField/README.md

 1. The [e2e_KatalonRecorder](https://github.com/kazurayam/ReactInputField/tree/develop/e2e_KatalonRecorder) subproject contains a serialized test code for [Katalon Recorder](https://katalon.com/katalon-recorder-ide), that targets the URL http://localhost:3000 .
 2. The [e2e_KatalonStudio](https://github.com/kazurayam/ReactInputField/tree/develop/e2e_KatalonStudio) subproject contains a [Katalon Studio](https://katalon.com/katalon-studio) project that targets the same local URL.
 3. The [e2e_Playwright](https://github.com/kazurayam/ReactInputField/tree/develop/e2e_Playwright) subproject is a [Playwright](https://playwright.dev/) project that targets the same local URL.
 4. The [NextAppSrc](https://github.com/kazurayam/ReactInputField/tree/develop/NextAppSrc) subproject contains a single TypeScript `page.tsx`.
-You will create a Next.js project by a single command provided by Next.js and then you will copy & paste this `page.tsx` into the newly created project.
+Later you will create a Next.js project, and then you will copy & paste this `page.tsx` into the newly created project.

-Provided that you have setup your machine with [Node.js](https://nodejs.org/en) and other external resources appropriately, you can reproduce a problem discussed in the Katalon user forum at:
+Provided that you have setup your machine with [Node.js](https://nodejs.org/en) and other external resources appropriately, you can reproduce a problem on your machine, which was discussed in the Katalon user forum at:

 - [Serious Recorder Bug - does not work with react](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)